PetterJohanssonTilia/zaptalk_frontend/README.md

 This methodology provides a structured yet flexible approach to developing ZapTalk.
 It allows for continuous progress and adjustment of priorities, while maintaining a clear overview of the project status using GitHub's built-in tools.

 # Planning
-The initial planning phase for ZapTalk involved creating wireframes to visualize the layout and data models to help plan the functionality of the application.
+The initial planning phase for ZapTalk involved creating wireframes to visualize the layout looking at the data models to help plan the functionality of the application.
 This process was crucial in establishing a clear direction for the project's design and user interface.

 ## Wireframes
 ### Home